Getting started

 Audit log

-Every decision an agent makes — and every approval, edit, or skip you give — is recorded in your workspace audit log.
+Every decision a droid makes — and every approval, edit, or skip you give — is recorded in your workspace audit log.
 Open it whenever you want to know what happened, when, and why.

-Each agent is a focused worker that knows about one slice of your team’s work.
+Each droid is a focused worker that knows about one slice of your team’s work.
 They share context but stay in their lane.

 |---|---|---|